Retro Review: Octek VC-001 Gemini - Part 3

 I added later to Part 1 that DOS Days contributor William Irwin sourced a boxed Octek MicroEGA (this card!), complete with the floppy disks and manual.
 He took images of these, which you can see below.
 I've taken his manual pics and converted them into a PDF document.

-Unfortunately he had a few issues getting clean floppy disk images using his Greaseweazle - there were some bad sectors on disk 2 (disk 1 was fine), but the majority of the files have been saved including all the main utilities.
-They are all 5.25" 360 KB images in .IMA format.
+William had a few issues getting clean floppy disk images using his Greaseweazle - there were some bad sectors on disk 2 (disk 1 was fine).
+Using different hardware he was able to get a solid disk image with just one bad sector (which was empty anyway).
+They are 5.25" 360 KB images in .IMG format.
 You can download these here: